l-aldarondo/School_District_Analysis/README.md

 <sub>Figure 1.4 Original school summary

-* How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+    * Replacing the scores with "nan" as shown in Fig 1.9 - 1.10, caused that the overall passing score for Thomas High School dropped to 65.1% (Fig 1.11).
+However when we recalculate the percentage of students who passed math, passed reading, and passed both math and reading for Thomas High School the school overall passing rate was **90.63%** (Fig 1.12).

-  * When we compare Fig 1.5 - 1.8, the top 5 schools and the low 5 schools remain the same.
-Thomas High School remains in the 2nd position of the top 5 schools, before and after the change and the values remain almost the same.
-Therefore we can conclude that the change didn't affect THS in relation to the other schools.
+    When we compared Fig 1.5 - 1.8, Thomas High School was dropped from the top 5 schools however after we recalculated the values THS returned to the top 5 schools.
+Thomas High School remains in the 2nd position of the top 5 schools.
+Therefore we can conclude that the change after we recalculated the % passing didn't affect THS in relation to the other schools.

 ![Challenge_Top_Schools](./Images/challenge_top_schools.png)